niganze/Talent_startUp4/README.md

 - *LCD Display*: Provides messages to visitors at the gate.
 - *Breadboard and Jumper Wires*: For prototyping and connecting components.
 - *Power Supply/Battery*: To power the system.
+- *Buzzer Module:
+A buzzer module typically consists of a small piezo buzzer connected to a driver circuit.
+It's designed to produce sound when a voltage is applied to it.

 **Software Tools:**